Cryental/Kayla.NET/README.md

 Some code snippets are from https://github.com/AlexPoint/SubtitlesParser.

 ### Under Development
-This software is under development.
 We are currently supporting MicroDVD, SAMI, SubStationAlpha, SubViewer and SubRip as a output format for now.